 Medical Devices & Implants

-Orthopedic saw blades, bone pins, meshes for reconstructive surgery and mini plates / distract plates for hand surgery are prime examples of Precision Micro’s ability to consistently meet the process challenges posed by the medical industry.
-Intricate medical parts and implants are manufactured using the Photo Etching process on medical grades of stainless, titanium and titanium alloys.
+Orthopaedic saw blades, meshes for reconstructive surgery and mini plates / distract plates for hand surgery are prime examples of Precision Micro’s ability to consistently meet the process challenges posed by the medical industry.
+Intricate medical parts and implants are manufactured using the photo etching process on medical grades of stainless, titanium and titanium alloys.
 Burr-free parts are fabricated without inducing the stresses common to traditional machining processes.

-The use of photo tooling ensures that all part are identical to the first part because the tooling does not "wear" as in conventional machining.
-Volume requirements could also be met using the same technology that produced initial prototype samples, easing the FDA approval process.
+The use of photo tooling ensures that all part are identical to the first part, because the tooling does not "wear" as in conventional machining.
+Volume requirements can also be met using the same technology that produced initial prototype samples, easing the FDA approval process.